iffy/iffycanblog/content/dreaming-of-math.md

 Then I'd give them time to work on the problems.
 I would meander about the classroom and try to get the puzzle into their heads so they would work it out.

 Man, that would be fun.
+Oh, and when it comes time for equations... but that's for another post.